 We were here.

 When we ended the tour, we located the coordinates of a primitive campsite on iOverlander, which revealed itself to be a hillside completely exposed to the elements and to the view of the handful of residents of the hamlet of Bajo Caracoles.
-It evidently served as a dumping ground for barbecued guanaco carcasses and wrecked automobiles—that is to say, it was lacking, even by our standards.
-So we tried our luck at the clinic, the another spot recommended on the app.
-Apparently, the single clinician who worked there frequently allowed travelers to stay in the unoccupied beds, given that the village had only one inn which was only open during high season.
-We rang the doorbell, but the clinician was away.
+Evidently, it served as a dumping ground for barbecued guanaco carcasses and wrecked automobiles.
+Which is to say that it was lacking, even by our standards.
+So, we tried our luck at the clinic, the other spot recommended on the app.
+Several reviewers had noted that single clinician who worked there allowed travelers to stay in the unoccupied beds, since the village had only one inn that was only open during high season.
+We rang the doorbell, but the clinician never appeared.
 However, a helpful neighbor heard us calling and directed us down the road to a lean-to administered by the clinic’s groundskeeper, a man named Pablo.
-He told us we could place our tent anywhere we’d like and could pay whatever we thought was fair.
-The ground was cold, pebbly, and gray, and the sky too was gray; a far cry from the warm hues aspirated onto the walls of the canyon.

-We wondered how he had ended up here, so far from his sprawling, bustling home of Buenos Aires—so far from anything, really.
+We wondered how Pablo had ended up here, so far from his sprawling, bustling home of Buenos Aires—so far from anything, really.
 He amused us with the difference between guanaco and vicuña—that the latter were like the fairer sex, slender, untouchable, and their fine wool never besmirched.
 The guanaco, despite bearing nearly identical coloring and markings, were the grungy, flea-ridden, belching, and wind-breaking equivalent.

 Just remember that you’ve made it this far because God is watching over you, he told us.
-His smile was peppered with missing teeth and seemed to fade quickly the next morning, unlike the evening before.
-He seemed sad to see everyone go.
 The next 90 kilometers will be the worst!

 Good evening!
 I’m not working today.
-I’m just out for a stroll!
-He called from his mount.
+I’m just out for a stroll! he called from his mount.

 Oh!
 That’s nice, I said, tickled by his exuberance.
-Truly, his was the most handsome countenance we had encountered in all the Americas, with his flowing, salt-and-pepper, chin-length hair and finely-weathered face.
-He looked to be about sixty years old, and like the star of an old film.
-We introduced ourselves and attempted to chat, but a few of the finer points of the conversation were lost on Nathan and I. Not only was his accent wildly different from what we had previously encountered, but his inebriated speech gave us even greater challenge.
+Truly, his countenance had to be the most handsome we had encountered in all the Americas, with his flowing, salt-and-pepper, chin-length hair and finely-weathered face.
+He looked to be about sixty years old and like the star of an old film.
 His name was Mauro, and he was not from this region, but from Chubut Province of northern Patagonia.
-We passed through there, I said.
-He was pleased to hear it.
+Nathan and I introduced ourselves and attempted to chat.

 I said that we would be honored.
-The horse snorted and stomped and displayed a general distaste for the interaction.
+The horse snorted and stomped and displayed his general distaste for the interaction.
 As we watched Mauro gesticulate and sway grandly in his saddle, while expounding on something I didn’t quite catch, I marveled at his ability to maintain his mount.
 Only someone who had lived their whole life on the back of a horse could keep their balance like that, I thought.

 ✻